Experiences that are distressing, painful and, perhaps, even traumatic are unavoidable in life.

 The more we know about memory consolidation and techniques for working with how the brain processes fearful experiences, the better equipped we’ll be to prevent and treat PTSD.

-For more on how to work with traumatic memory, be sure to check out this week’s broadcast in the Treating Trauma Master Series.
+For more on how to work with traumatic memory, be sure to check out the Treating Trauma Master Series.

 You’ll get insights from: Peter Levine, PhD; Bessel van der Kolk, MD; and Pat Ogden, PhD.